epccs/Irrigate7/readme.md

 ## Overview

-This Solar Powerd Programmable Controller board has pluggable connections for seven Latching Solenoid Drivers, seven digital I/O, two Input Capture, and four Analog inputs with current sources to power four loops.
-Use a 3W or 20W PV string of 36 cells to power the 12V SLA charge controller that includes simple battery management.
+This Solar Powerd Programmable Controller board has pluggable connections for seven Latching Solenoid Drivers, seven digital I/O, two Input Capture, and four Analog inputs with current loop sources from the 12V SLA battery.
+Use a string of 36 silicon solar cells 3W through 20W (e.g. SLP003-12U through SLP020-12U) of power for the charge controller.

 It is similar to the [RPUno] design but has some additional pluggable interfaces (e.g. IO2, ICP3, ADC4, ADC5).
 It's MCU is the ATmega1284p and has Arduino-style headers that work with the [RPUpi], [RPUftdi], or [RPUadpt] shields.
 The embedded LT3652 solar charge controller manages battery charging and the ATmega1284p interfaces with it (see Hardware for more details).